kada49/FPS-Display/README.md

 In the configuration (accessed with `/fps`) you can personalise the Counter how much you want.

 ![2022-05-23_21 28 19](https://user-images.githubusercontent.com/45010661/169893235-0c2d2466-2c50-4e83-a0dc-bd91b7eb469c.png)
-There are also links to the Github repository and the Discord server.
+There are also links to the Github repository and my Discord name for support.

 ## Installation
 If you already have already an installation of Forge 1.8.9 - 11.15.1.2318 or later go to the step 10.